Forlocks/Curriculum-Vitae/cv.md

 ```
 'use strict';

+/*
-//A function that returns an array of integers from the given number up to and including 1
+A function that returns an array of integers
+from the given number up to and including 1
+*/

 function reverseArr(n) {
   let arr = [];